Core¶

 The polar angle of the spherical harmonic pole, relative to a fixed reference system.

-A small container class for probed coordinates for the :class:` BasisSet <mumott.methods.BasisSet>` being used together with the
+A small container class for probed coordinates for the :class:` BasisSet <mumott.methods.BasisSet>`.

 vector (NDArray[float]) – The coordinates on the sphere probed at each detector segment by the experimental method.
 Should be structured